-Previously director of Donovan Hill, Timothy Hill recently established Partners Hill to continue participating in building, researching, advocating and teaching.
+Previously a director of Donovan Hill, Timothy Hill recently established Partners Hill to continue participating in building, researching, advocating and teaching.
 His prior experience in collaborations has yielded the C House, D House, HH House, State Library of Queensland, Santos Place, Cornwall Apartments, Translational Research Institute and the Neville Bonner Building.
-Timothy was creative director of the 2007 RAIA National Conference, introducing a more “lounge-like” format and boosting student participation.
+Timothy was creative director of the 2007 RAIA National Conference, introducing a more ‘lounge-like’ format and boosting student participation.
 He has spoken at conference events globally, consulted and deliberated on juries, and taught in most Australian cities.
 His current preoccupations include non-family housing, post-white-cube galleries, civic landscapes, historical architectural styles and the scope for interior design in Australia.
 The architects at Partners Hill – Michael, Andrew, Domenic, Jonathan, Simon, Bridgette – were instrumental in the design of Daylesford Longhouse.